 Some people love a fast-paced environment with things to keep them busy, while others prefer a slower, more relaxed setting.
 Big city life can also correlate with higher prices and demand for space grows.
 If you choose to live in a city, you should expect less space and rising expenses.

 In comparison to major urban centers, rural settings are often considered low-stress environments.
 They have smaller populations, which means more space and less pollution.
 Yet, while country life may sound nice, there will be relatively fewer job and entertainment options.
 Only you can decide what pace and setting will work best for you and your family.

 Life needs to balance work and play, so it’s crucial to think about the arts, culture, and entertainment options when considering which city you should live in.

 Before you become wowed by the number of museums or the impressive sports scene, think about the hobbies and entertainment that excite you.
 Living in a foodie destination may sound cool, but if you’re not big on restaurant-hopping, that entertainment form probably shouldn’t be too high on your priority list.

 To make things simple, decide what’s most important to you.
 If you’ve narrowed your cities based on previous criteria like job opportunities and cost of living, it’s time to make a list of your favorite interests.
 Do you like to shop, watch sports or go dancing?
 After you’ve decided on your top priorities, you can evaluate what city seems to be the best match.

 Compromise is a part of life, so it’s OK if there isn’t an exact match.
 If you find a few cultural interests in each place, you know you’re on the right track.

 Remember, online searches only get you so far when it comes to evaluating a social scene.
-Try joining an online community group on platforms like Reddit or Meetup to get insiders’ views on cultural and social activities.
+Try joining an online community group to get insider views on cultural and social activities.
 These groups are also a terrific way to meet new people if you decide to move to that location.